kkcjy/TDoA-DSR-Compat-Framework/simulation/README.md

 5. Drones process received ranging messages with timestamps

 ## Notes
+- Ensure that all drone addresses are set to values other than 0
 - Ensure the original sniffer data file exists in `../sniffer/data/` before processing
 - Drone addresses must be unique and match those in the processed data file
 - The controller will exit if the number of drones doesn't match the data file's expected count